ChangHsingLee/docker-httpFileServer/README.md

 	cd go-http-file-server && \
 	git switch -c v1.13.7-go1.9to1.15
 	```
-2. Build application in docker contianer(Golang compilation environment)
+2. Build application in docker contianer(Golang compilation environment)<br>
 	2.1 Assume you have installed docker engine, type below command to build application
 	```bash
 	./build/build-all-by-docker.sh
 	```
-3. Modify the dockerfile(build/build-docker-image-dockerfile) which used to create docker image of go-http-file-server
+3. Modify the dockerfile(build/build-docker-image-dockerfile) which used to create docker image of go-http-file-server<br>
 	3.1 Due to permission issue, I add new account 'dms'(Administrator, UID/GID is 1000/1000) and change default user from 'nobody' to 'dms'<br>
-	3.2 For flexibility and easy to configure file server, I add parameter '--config' to startup command
+	3.2 For flexibility and easy to configure file server, I add parameter '--config' to startup command<br>
-	3.3 I have docker image of alpine v3.15 in locally, so I use it for file server.
+	3.3 I have docker image of alpine v3.15 in locally, so I use it for file server.<br>
 	`WAS:`
 	```dockerfile
 	FROM alpine